carloslfu/BBlocks.js/CONTRIBUTING.md

 # Contributing

 This page provides help to any people that wants to contribute.
-(I will open a Google group for this proyect)

 - Do you have any suggestion? open an issue.
 - Do you wants to implement any feature? first open a feature request for get some feedback and then start coding.
 - Do you have an implemented feature? feel free to open a PR.
 - Do you have an extension or someting build on top of this proyect?
-Publish this in the Group.
-(I will open this :) )
+Publish this in the [Group][BBlocks-group].

 This is a Board on trello for this proyect: [BBlocks trello][BBlocks-trello].
 This is the group for this proyect: [BBlocks group][BBlocks-group].